brotatotes/bht-automation/bht gen 1/Mark/Chapter 2/Mark 2 7 bht.md

 # Mark 2:7 Commentary Help Text

 ## BHT:
-In this verse, the commentators emphasize the tension between understanding Jesus' words as either an exaggeration or a blasphemy.
-The scribes accuse Jesus of blasphemy, believing that only God can forgive sins.
-However, the commentators highlight that Jesus' claim to forgive sins challenges their understanding of him as merely a man.
-They note that Jesus' true identity is key to interpreting his words, as no mere creature can possess the power to forgive sins.
-This passage invites further exploration of the delicate balance between Jesus' humanity and divinity.
+The verse in question confronts the accusation of blasphemy against Jesus for claiming to forgive sins.
+The commentators note the strong reaction from the scribes, emphasizing the contrast between Jesus' divine authority and their perception of Him as just a man.
+The incident serves as evidence to challenge the scribes' flawed understanding of Jesus and His power to forgive sins, ultimately leading to the revelation of His true nature and the uniqueness of God's prerogative in forgiving sin.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
 1. "The first word depreciates: the second exaggerates."
-2. "The contrast between the two words highlights the tension between understatement and overstatement."
+2. "The contrast between the two words highlights the author's intention to emphasize the extreme nature of the subject."
-3. "This juxtaposition emphasizes the delicate balance between expressing the truth without diminishing its significance or inflating it beyond its true meaning."
+3. "This juxtaposition of words serves to create a powerful rhetorical effect, drawing the reader's attention to the significance of what is being described."

 ### Jamieson Fausset Brown:
 1. "In this second question they expressed a great truth."